 The reason why hypertonic saline is widely used as a treatment for respiratory conditions is because it is a ‘mucoactive agent’, meaning it can help to clear mucus and sputum from the airways, including the lungs, trachea and bronchi.
 It does this by increasing the amount of salt in the airways.
 This salt then attracts water, which helps to thin mucus and sputum, making it easier for patients to cough it up.
 In turn, this can help people to breathe more freely and it also reduces the risk of infections.

-Research backs up the benefits of hypertonic saline as a treatment for various lung conditions.
-For example, a long-term randomised controlled trial published in the New England Journal of Medicine showed improvements in lung function and a reduction in instances of antibiotic use in people with cystic fibrosis using hypertonic saline compared to people using isotonic saline1.
+Research also backs up the benefits of hypertonic saline as a treatment for various lung conditions.
 Because of its effectiveness, the American Cystic Fibrosis Foundation and the current UK clinical guidelines recommend hypertonic saline as part of a treatment regimen for this medical condition.

 Hypertonic saline is used with a nebuliser, which changes the liquid into a fine mist that patients can inhale using either a mouthpiece or a mask.
 This helps ensure it goes directly to the lungs where it is needed.